Lennie Mace

 Lennie Mace (レニー・メイス, Renī Meisu, born 1965) is an American contemporary artist, born in New York City.

 Mace is predominantly known for his drawings in ballpoint pen, using them to create fine artwork.
 He is considered a pioneer of the medium.
 His imagination has also served commercial purposes, appearing in print as illustrations and comic art.
-Art reviewers have referred to Mace as the da Vinci of doodlers and the ballpoint Picasso.
+Art reviewers have referred to Mace as the "da Vinci of doodlers" and the "ballpoint Picasso".

-Lennie Mace has resided in Japan since 1994.
+Mace has resided in Japan since 1994.
 A hair salon in central Tokyo, belonging to a Japanese patron, doubles as the Lennie Mace VIEWseum, displaying a collection of original artwork housed within an interior hand-crafted by the artist.
 He remains active in art communities of both America and Japan.

 Background

 As a teenager, Mace was the Gold Key winner of a Scholastic Art Achievement Award.
 He passed the entry exam for New York's High School of Art and Design but did not attend.
 He briefly attended New York's School of Visual Arts in the early 1980s.